adam-herrala-bricker/wedding/README.md

 - Demo tokens cannot authenticate default requests.
 - Demo and default requests only return their respective content.
 - With correct authentication, requests return the expected data.
-- When requests fail (e.g., invalid authentication or validation fails), they return the expected error codes.
+- When requests fail (e.g., invalid authentication or rejected validation), they return the expected error codes.

 ### E2E Testing